return42/sphkerneldoc/linux_src_doc/include/crypto/aead_h.rst

     validity.

 encrypt
-    see struct ablkcipher_alg
+    see struct skcipher_alg

 decrypt
-    see struct ablkcipher_alg
+    see struct skcipher_alg

 init
     Initialize the cryptographic transformation object.
 This function